Why You Should Adopt From a Shelter Vs. Buying

 Because you can find an amazing pet

 It is also often noted by pet owners who have both adopted a rescue animal and bought from a breeder that adopted pets are often more loving than their purpose-bred peers.
-Some feel that shelter animals have a sense that they have been rescued and are all the more loving for it.
+Some feel that shelter animals have a sense that they have been rescued and are even more loving for it.

 To support your local animal shelter